IHCCJavaII/docs/junit/testfx.md

-# Using JUnit to test JavaFX project using TextFX
+# Using JUnit to test JavaFX project using TestFX

-Normal JUnit tests will not work to test methods that rely on JavaFX components.
-This is because JavaFX is a special environment, and unless that environment starts up correctly those JavaFX components will not be initialized.
+Normal `JUnit` tests will not work to test methods that rely on `JavaFX` components.
+This is because `JavaFX` is a special environment, and unless that environment starts up correctly those `JavaFX` components will not be initialized.

-But we still need to test JavaFX projects just as much as other projects - what can we do?!
+But we still need to test `JavaFX` projects just as much as other projects - what can we do?!

-Thankfully, developers have solved this by creating a library of code that adds on to JUnit and allows you to properly unit test JavaFX projects.
+Thankfully, developers have solved this by creating a library of code that adds on to `JUnit` and allows you to properly unit test `JavaFX` projects.
 It also adds cool features for testing the UI components.
-It's called `TextFX`.
+It's called `TestFX`.

-## Setting up TextFX
+## Setting up TestFX

 Two depedencies need to be added to your `pom.xml` file.
 The following versions are the latest as of writing this, but you should check for the latest versions if you have any issues.